frederic-perez/AmE-dictionary/data/idioms.md

 __a bit beyond (one’s) ken__ :dart: Advanced beyond one’s ability to understand or make sense of the subject matter or task at hand. _The stuff they’re teaching in this advanced math class is a bit beyond my ken._
 __a bit dicey__ :two: Carrying a certain degree of risk or danger; uncertain of a favorable outcome. _This street looks a bit dicey—I think we should walk another way home._
 __a bit obtuse__ Coming across as dull, thick-witted, or stupid; unable to grasp or understand a situation or concept. _I feel like I’m a bit too obtuse to understand what these people are talking about._
-__a bit of a stretch__ A mild exaggeration beyond the truth or what is likely the case.
+__a bit of a stretch__ :two: A mild exaggeration beyond the truth or what is likely the case. _I’m not too fond of taxes either, but it’s a bit of a stretch to claim they are the cause of all our problems._
 __a bit out of it__ Feeling somewhat disoriented, phased, or out of touch with the world; spaced out. _Sorry I’m rambling so much tonight, I’ve been feeling a bit out of it lately._
 __a blessing in disguise__ :two: An unfortunate event or situation that results in an unforeseen positive outcome. _Running late for work turned out to be a blessing in disguise.
 I would have been in the middle of that big multi-car pileup had I left the house on time._
 __a bone to pick__ An issue to discuss—typically one that is a source of annoyance for the speaker. _Hey, I have a bone to pick with you!
 Why didn’t you put gas in my car after you borrowed it?_
 __a breath of fresh air__
+__a brick short of a load__
+__a bridge too far__ _cliché_ An act or plan whose ambition overreaches its capability, resulting in or potentially leading to difficulty or failure.
+Taken from the 1974 book _A Bridge Too Far_ by Cornelius Ryan, which details the Allies’ disastrous attempts to capture German-controlled bridges in the Netherlands during World War II. _The multi-million-dollar purchase of the small startup proved a bridge too far for the social media company, as the added revenue couldn’t make up for the cost in the end._
 __a catch__ __1__ A spectacular find, as in dating or marriage. __2__ A golden discovery, as in a bargain or business deal.
+__a change is as good as a rest__ A change in one’s work can be as beneficial and revitalizing as taking a break.
+Primarily heard in US. _I’m hoping that starting on this new career path will help me to find joy in my work again—after all, a change is as good as a rest._
 __a cry for help__
 __a cut above the rest__ Better in quality than most others. _This new restaurant is a cut above the rest._
 __a cut below__ Of lower quality than or inferior to someone or something else, especially that of the expected norm. _This waiter is really a cut below what I would expect from this restaurant._